lumen-cms/lumen-cms/README.md

 ##### [cms] - Object

-The `cms` object is configuration which is injected into the context of your app (https://nuxtjs.org/guide/plugins#inject-in-root-amp-context).
+The `cms` config object is getting injected into the context of your app (https://nuxtjs.org/guide/plugins#inject-in-root-amp-context).
 * `Vuex` - actions as `this.app.$cms`
 * Vue Components as `this.$cms`
 * Check out all [options](lib/defaults.js)